 Low-profile and fast pumping, the Arcan ALJ3T Quick Rise Aluminum Floor Jack was an easy pick as our premium choice recommendation.
 It’s pretty pricey, but it packs in features that will make your life much easier.

 For instance, when you’re laying underneath a vehicle and trying to get your jack in the right position, you’ll be thankful for the addition of side handles that make it easy to position the jack from any angle.
-Likewise, you’re sure to appreciate the time-saving dual pump piston that helps lift the saddle with just a few pumps.
+Likewise, you’ll surely appreciate the time-saving dual-pump piston that helps lift the saddle with just a few pumps.

-This jack is a great choice for low profile vehicles since it’s the saddle sits at a minimum height of 3¾ inches, so it will fit under most vehicles with no problem; even low-slung sports cars.
-The two-piece handle breaks down for easy storage and is covered in foam so it won’t damage your bumper if you accidentally make contact.
+This jack is a great choice for low-profile vehicles since its saddle sits at a minimum height of 3¾ inches, and it will fit under most vehicles with no problem, even low-slung sports cars.
+The two-piece handle breaks down for easy storage and is covered in foam, so it won’t damage your bumper if you accidentally make contact.
 Similarly, the saddle is covered with thick rubber to avoid damaging anything when raising your vehicle.

 4. Pittsburgh Automotive 61253 Ultra Low-Profile Steel Floor Jack

-This Ultra Low-Profile Steel Floor Jack from Pittsburgh Automotive is durably built and has some convenient features to save you time.
-For example, we liked the dual parallel rapid pump system on this jack.
+This Ultra Low-Profile Steel Floor Jack from Pittsburgh Automotive is durably built and has convenient features to save you time.
+For example, we liked the jack’s dual parallel rapid pump system.
 It lifts your vehicle in just three to four pumps, so you can get finished with your work and get on with your day.

-Low-clearance vehicles are in luck since this jack has a minimum height of just over three inches.
-Very few vehicles will have a hard time fitting this jack underneath.
-It’s also got a maximum height that’s just shy of 20 inches, so higher vehicles are in luck as well.
+Low-clearance vehicles are in luck since this jack has a minimum height of just over 3 inches.
+Very few vehicles will have a hard time fitting the Pittsburgh Automotive jack underneath.
+It has a maximum height that’s just 20 inches, so higher vehicles are also in luck.

-The universal joint release gives you precise control, making it easy to smoothly and slowly lower your vehicle.
+The universal joint release gives you precise control, making it easy to lower your vehicle slowly.
 But we weren’t thrilled with the lack of a saddle covering to protect the underside of our vehicles.
 We also prefer a two-piece handle rather than the one-piece handle that comes with this jack because the two-piece handle is easier to store.

 5. JEGS 80077 Low-Profile Aluminum Floor Jack

-Despite these drawbacks, there were several things about this jack that we did like.
+Despite these drawbacks, there were several things about the jack that we did like.
 First, it’s very lightweight at just 58 pounds.
-Combine that with the handles on each side and this jack is quite easy to move and position.
+Combine that with the handles on each side, and the jack is quite easy to move and position.

-We also liked the low saddle height of just 3½ inches, helping this jack to fit under just about any vehicle.
-The foam-covered two-piece handle is also nice, but we still don’t think it warrants the exorbitant price.
+We also liked the low saddle height of just 3½ inches, which helps it fit under just about any vehicle.
+The foam-covered two-piece handle is also nice, but we don’t think it warrants the exorbitant price.

 6. Craftsman 9-50139 Service Jack

 With an all-black paint job covering the Craftsman Service Jack, it looks very industrial.
-It’s made from solid steel, so it’s just as durable as it looks.
-And at a hefty weight of just under 100 pounds, it feels solid as well, though it’s a pain to move around.
-Making matters worse, there are no side handles, so this jack is incredibly hard to move when you’re in an unleveraged position.
+It’s made from solid steel and just as durable as it looks.
+At a hefty weight of just under 100 pounds, it feels solid as well, though it’s a pain to move around.
+Making matters worse, there are no side handles, so it’s incredibly hard to move when you’re in an unleveraged position.

 This jack will rise to a maximum height of 19¼ inches.
-Unfortunately, with a minimum saddle height of 5½ inches, it’s not going to fit under low-clearance vehicles.
-To be fair, this tool is priced more affordably than most of the competition, but we still don’t recommend it due to its numerous flaws.
+Unfortunately, with a minimum saddle height of 5½ inches, it won’t fit under low-clearance vehicles.
+To be fair, the tool is priced more affordably than most of the competition, but we still don’t recommend it due to its numerous flaws.

 7. SUNCOO 3 Ton Floor Jack

-The SUNCOO 3-Ton Floor Jack has an actual capacity of 6,600 pounds, making it a little stronger than most of the other jacks we were comparing it to.
-It’s also heavier than many of them, weighing in at over 70 pounds.
+The SUNCOO 3-Ton Floor Jack has a capacity of 6,600 pounds, making it a little stronger than most of the other jacks we were comparing.
+It’s also heavier than many of them, weighing over 70 pounds.

 What’s great about this jack is its range.
-It’s got a minimum saddle height of 2.95 inches, so there are very few vehicles that it won’t fit under.
-It’s also got a maximum lift of 19.6 inches, providing plenty of height so you can get your jack stands underneath.
+It has a minimum saddle height of 2.95 inches, so there are very few vehicles it won’t fit under.
+It also has a maximum lift of 19.6 inches, providing plenty of height to get your jack stands underneath.

-But we had more complaints about this jack than praise.
-First, the handle is very difficult to release, causing many vehicles to drop to the ground quickly and dangerously.
+But we had more complaints about the SUNCOO jack than praise.
+First, the handle is tough to release, causing many vehicles to drop to the ground quickly and dangerously.
 There’s also no foam on the handle, so if you hit your bumper while raising the jack, it’s likely to cause damage.

 The worst issue with this jack is the low-quality pistons.
-One of them failed after just a few weeks, making the jack very slow.
-Unfortunately, this seems to be a pretty common occurrence with this jack.
+One failed after just a few weeks, making the jack very slow.
+Unfortunately, it seems to be a pretty common occurrence with the SUNCOO jack.

 8. Neiko Pro 20272B Low Profile Aluminum Floor Jack

 At just 57 pounds, the Neiko Pro Aluminum Floor Jack is one of the lightest ones we tested, making it easy to move and position.
-It’s also a lot more expensive than the competition, but we don’t think it does much to earn that high price.
+It’s also much more expensive than the competition, but we don’t think it does much to earn the high price.

-Within the first week of use, one of the casters had locked up.
+Within the first week of use, one of the casters locked up.
 Naturally, this makes it very difficult to use the jack since it no longer rolls well.
-The release valve is also very sensitive and it’s hard to get it to release a vehicle slowly.
+The release valve is also very sensitive, and getting it to release a vehicle slowly is hard.
 Altogether, we weren’t impressed by this jack, especially considering the sky-high pricing.

 Don’t worry, we’ve written this buyer’s guide to help you keep all of these things straight and make sure you pick a jack that’s perfect for your needs.

-Maximum lift refers to the height of the saddle when the jack is fully extended.
-Our favorite jacks had maximum heights of more than 20 inches, though you might not need this much lift for every application.
+Maximum lift refers to the saddle height when the jack is fully extended.
+Our favorite jacks had maximum heights of more than 20 inches, though you might not need that much lift for every application.

-Your jack must raise high enough for you to fit jack stands underneath and still be high enough to allow you to move freely underneath and remove the tires if necessary.
+Your jack must raise the vehicle enough to fit jack stands underneath and still be high enough to allow you to move freely and remove the tires if necessary.
 We’d recommend looking for a jack with a maximum height of 20 inches or more.

 Minimum Saddle Height

 Not all vehicles need a lot of lift.
-Instead, some vehicles are very low-clearance, and they’ll have the opposite problem.
-Vehicles like sports cars are often so low to the ground that a normal jack won’t fit underneath.
+Instead, some vehicles have a very low clearance and will have the opposite problem.
+Vehicles like sports cars are often so low to the ground that a standard jack won’t fit underneath.

-For these vehicles, you’ll need a low-profile jack that’s built extra slim to ensure it fits.
-To make sure you get the right size for your vehicle, we recommend measuring how much space there is between your bumpers and the ground.
-You’ll need a jack with a minimum saddle height that’s smaller than this measurement.
+For these vehicles, you’ll need a low-profile jack built extra slim to ensure it fits.
+To ensure you get the right size for your vehicle, we recommend measuring the space between your bumpers and the ground.
+You’ll need a jack with a minimum saddle height smaller than this measurement.

-Some of the lowest profile jacks we’ve tested have minimum saddle heights that are less than three inches.
-But many of the regular jacks we used didn’t get lower than five inches, which is too high to fit beneath these low-clearance vehicles.
+Some of the lowest profile jacks we’ve tested have minimum saddle heights under 3 inches.
+But many of the regular jacks we used didn’t get lower than 5 inches, which is too high to fit beneath these low-clearance vehicles.